Skip to main content

 • Currently you cannot backup and restore partitions created by the list partitioning.

-• From v3.3.5 onwards, StarRocks supports creating asynchronous materialized views with base tables created with the list partitioning strategy.
+• Currently, StarRocks does not support creating asynchronous materialized views with base tables created with the list partitioning strategy.